-It would be an oversimplification to say that people sleep when it is dark, and stay awake when it’s light.
+People sleep when it’s dark and stay awake when it’s light.
 It’s a simple concept but it doesn’t completely explain our sleep cycle.
-Yes, to some extent humans are hardwired to sleep at a particular time, under the influence of certain environmental triggers.
-It is also true that internal factors play an important role too.
+Yes, to some extent humans are hardwired to sleep at a particular time under the influence of certain environmental triggers.
+It is also true that internal factors play an important role.

 Research suggests that sleep happens due to the interaction between numerous factors.
-Thus there are clock genes, brain centers, hormones, environmental triggers, all interacting with each other continually.
-There is a need to maintain a balance between sleep and wake.
+There are clock genes, brain centers, hormones, and environmental triggers all interacting with each other continually.
+There is a need to maintain a balance between being asleep and being awake.

 Circadian rhythm sleep and more

 All this means that circadian rhythm does matter, but there are other factors also that play a role in sleep.
-If you are tired, you may need to sleep even if it goes against your circadian rhythm.
-Thus, if you did not have enough sleep at night, you may fell asleep in broad daylight.
-The body needs to maintain the balance between wake and sleep, to stay healthy.
+If you are tired you may need to sleep even if it goes against your circadian rhythm.
+If you didn’t get enough sleep at night, you may even fall asleep in broad daylight.
+The body needs to maintain the balance between sleep time and wake time.

 Along with your circadian clock – also known as your body clock – what matters most is how much you’ve previously slept.
 If you get insufficient sleep over the course of multiple days it may lead to a state called sleep deficit.
-The condition is very similar to hunger.
-If you had enough food recently, you do not want to eat.
+The condition is very similar to the feeling of hunger.
+If you had enough food recently then you’re satisfied you do not want to eat.
 If you didn’t have enough food, you’ll feel intense hunger pangs.
 Your sleep deficit functions in a similar way.

-So sleep is the result of the interaction of sunlight (and other environmental factors), social schedule with your internal clocks along with the need to maintain sleep homeostasis.
-In the modern lifestyle, there are so many factors that can alter sleep.
-Social pressures, job, may force a person to sleep at different times.
+Sleep is the result of the interaction of sunlight (and other environmental factors) and your social schedule with your internal clock combined with the need to maintain sleep homeostasis.
+With our hectic modern lifestyles, there are so many additional factors that can alter sleep.
+Social pressures and your job may force you to sleep at different times.
 All this can cause a shift in circadian rhythm.

-Chronic changes in circadian rhythm and sleep pattern may be bad for health.
-It can lead to metabolic diseases, psychiatric disorders, and depression.
+Chronic changes in your circadian rhythm and sleep patterns may be bad for your health.
+You can end up with metabolic diseases, psychiatric disorders, and/or depression.

 Research shows that sleep problems are more frequent among blind people.
-Reasons are simple, humans have evolved to sync their internal clock or circadian rhythm with sunlight.
+The reason is simple: humans have evolved to sync their internal clock – or circadian rhythm – with sunlight.
 Inability to see light means that your body is less likely to maintain a consistent internal clock.
 Shift workers are another good example of people have an out-of-sync circadian rhythm.
-They get exposed to bright lights at different times.
-It results in changes in circadian rhythm.
+They get exposed to bright lights at different times, which results in frequent changes in their circadian rhythm.

 Understanding Circadian Rhythm Sleep Disorders (CRSDs)

-These are sleep disorders due to dysfunction of the internal clock.
-These are the conditions when a person cannot fall asleep at the usual bedtime, or feel sleepy at the odd times.
+Circadian rhythm sleep disorders are caused by a dysfunction of the internal clock.
+These are the conditions that explain what happens when a person cannot fall asleep at their usual bedtime or feels tired at the wrong time of day.
 These sleep disorders are now well recognized and are included in the international classification of diseases.

 Six CRSDs are:

-- Delayed sleep phase disorder (DSPD)– in this condition, a person cannot fall asleep.
-He or she may stay awake in the bed for long.
-Consequently, a person may have difficulty waking up in the morning.
+- Delayed sleep phase disorder (DSPD)– A person who has this condition can not fall asleep.
+He or she may stay awake in bed for a long time.
+Consequently, they may have difficulty waking up in the morning.

-- Advanced sleep phase disorder (ASPD)– these are people who feel too sleepy, and too early.
+- Advanced sleep phase disorder (ASPD)– This disorder applies to people who feel extremely tired well before their bedtime.
 They cannot stay awake late.
-On the other hand, they cannot remain sleeping in the early morning.
+On the other hand they cannot stay asleep in the early morning.

-- Non-24 Hour Sleep-Wake Disorder (N24HSWD)/Free running disorder– This disorder describes a condition where the circadian rhythm is either longer than 24 hours.
+- Non-24 Hour Sleep-Wake Disorder (N24HSWD)/Free running disorder– This disorder describes a condition where the circadian rhythm is longer than 24 hours.
 It means that a person cannot sleep at a fixed time.
-Usually, there is a delay of 1-2 hours each day.
+There is usually a delay of 1-2 hours each day.
 It results in excessive daytime sleepiness.

-- Irregular Sleep-Wake Rhythm (ISWR)– means that there is no fixed pattern or time when a person feels like sleeping.
-It leads to difficulty in going to sleep, and daytime sleepiness.
+- Irregular Sleep-Wake Rhythm (ISWR)– With this condition there is no fixed pattern or time when a person feels like sleeping.
+It leads to difficulty in going to sleep and increased daytime sleepiness.

-- Jet lag disorder– insomnia caused due to traveling to different time zone.
+- Jet lag disorder– Jet lag disorder is insomnia that is caused by traveling between time zones.

 - Shift work disorder– This disorder is caused by not working at a consistent time each day.
-A person works when he or she has to sleep and sleeps when must be staying active.
+A person works when he or she has to sleep and sleeps when they should be staying active.

-Although it may sound that CRSDs are caused due to lifestyle, however, genetics also play a role.
+Although it may sound like CRSDs are caused exclusively due to lifestyle factors, genetics also play a role.
 That is why there are substantial individual differences in coping with sleep-related problems.
 Some people are just more sensitive to disturbances of circadian rhythm.

 Treating Circadian Rhythm Sleep Disorders (CRSDs)

-For decades, researchers have focused on drugs to treat sleep disorders.
-Thus they prescribed hypnotics, anxiolytics, sedatives.
-In recent years, melatonin received a lot of attention as a safer option in recent years because it is a natural way to help correct changes in circadian rhythm.
+For decades, researchers have focused on drugs to treat sleep disorders including hypnotics, anxiolytics, sedatives.
+Melatonin received a lot of attention as a safer option in recent years because it is a natural way to help correct changes in circadian rhythm.

 Nonetheless, it is better to treat sleep issues without using drugs.
-Light therapy can be especially useful in those suffering from jet lag, or for shift workers.
-It is a strategy of exposing to bright light in the morning for a few hours.
-Researchers are also studying the effect of light on mood, its role in the treatment of conditions like depression.
+Light therapy can be especially useful for those suffering from jet lag and for shift workers.
+It is a strategy of exposing yourself to bright light in the morning for a few hours.
+Researchers are also studying the effect of light on mood and its role in the treatment of conditions like depression.

-Thus to sleep well and keep your biological clock in sync, pay attention to both external stimulants and internal factors.
-Get out more in the sun, especially in the mornings.
-Got to bed on time.
+If you want to sleep well and keep your biological clock in sync, pay attention to both external stimulants and internal factors.
+Spend more time out in the sun, especially in the mornings.
+Go to bed on time.
 Eat your meals at regular times.
 These simple steps can help you regulate your circadian rhythm and sleep better.